web-platform-tests/rfcs/rfcs/print_test.md

     separated by a horizontal rule).
 Part of the reason for moving away from PDFs was, "as it would require some amount of efforts to make it portable among [WebKit] ports".

   The latter support survives in both WebKit and Blink, and is triggered by a call to `testRunner.setPrinting()`.

-* There is [ongoing
-  work](https://github.com/w3c/webdriver/issues/1093) to add print support to WebDriver.

 We previously blocked
 [#5381](https://github.com/web-platform-tests/wpt/issues/5381) on
 stopping classifying all the existing print tests as manual, given